dupgit/versions/README.md

 `./version.py` should be enough to bring you the list of updated programs since last run.
-To verify each day one can use the following command in a persistant terminal (tmux, screen…):
+To verify each day one can use the following command in a persistent terminal (tmux, screen…):

 ```
 $ watch -n 86400 ./versions.py